• Skip to content

 • Engineering solutions to preserve Egyptian heritage and the lives of people in surrounding sites from earthquake damage by harnessing satellite observations of deformation (anthroposphere and lithosphere research activities).

-Central to CEObS enterprise impact is sUAV (drone) consultancy for a diverse range of Earth observation applications, from topographical feature monitoring, to wild mammal mapping.
+Central to Centre for Environment and Society enterprise impact is sUAV (drone) consultancy for a diverse range of Earth observation applications, from topographical feature monitoring, to wild mammal mapping.

-We also leverage real world impact through our state-of-the-art facilities from our geochemical laboratories equipped with portable and laboratory XRF, ICP-MS and –OES and FTIR, to our Image Analysis Suite (extending the scale of Earth observation to the microscopic level) and the Brighton Atmospheric Observatory, a community facility working with the National Centre for Atmospheric Science’s (NCAS) Atmospheric Measurement and Observations Facility (AMOF).
+We also leverage real world impact through our state-of-the-art facilities from our geochemical laboratories equipped with portable and laboratory XRF, ICP-MS and –OES and FTIR, to our Image Analysis Suite (extending the scale of Earth observation to the microscopic level).

-More details on our funded research projects can be found on our Centre for Earth Observation Science research data site.
+More details on our funded research projects can be found on our Centre for Environment and Society research data site.

-Our research output from the Centre for Earth Observation Science
+Our research output from the Centre for Environment and Society

 Details of research publications and other outputs fostered by the centre and achieved by its members, along with funded projects delivered by the centre, can be accessed on the centre's database of research.

-• Visit the Centre for Earth Observation Science overview page on our database
+• Visit the Centre for Environment and Society overview page on our database

 • Visit the record of our research publications and other outputs